lewisbar/lewisbar.github.io/_posts/2025-11-23-swiftui-custom-back-button.md

 This post was written with iOS 18 (and earlier) in mind. iOS 26 has changed the design to icon-only, so you might not need to change it.
 But if you're supporting older iOS versions, read on.
 As far as I could see, this method does not break anything for iOS 26.

 ## Step 1: Remove the default back button
-Hide the default back button with `.navigationBarBackButtonHidden(true)`.
+Hide the default back button with `.navigationBarBackButtonHidden()`.
 ```swift
 var body: some View {
     PirateView()